Chasing 99%: MNIST without CNN

 • 17 min read

-This blog contains the full analysis of the models I trained on MNIST Dataset for digit recognition.
+This blog contains the full analysis of the Neural Network models I trained on MNIST Dataset for digit recognition.
 Training set contains 60,000 images while test set contains 10,000 images.

 You can follow along with the code in the repo Digit-Recognition-NN.
 I have written pretty detailed explanations in that jupyter notebook too about the choices and implementations.